dvignesh1995/wsl-spark/README.md

 ## Usage:
 #### Installation of spark
-Run the Ubuntu app running on wsl
+Run the Ubuntu app on wsl

 Execute the following commands